 FNU recognizes that in rare cases, students encounter emergencies that require an academic hiatus after a term begins.
 Leaves that start after the beginning of the term may be granted for emergencies of a serious or compelling nature such as an accident, traumatic event, sudden illness, death in the student's immediate family, pregnancy complications, or the early birth of a child which would preclude the ability to effectively attend school.
-Other unusual or very special cases will be considered on their merit by the Administrative Team at the request of the student's Associate Dean or Program Director.
+Other unusual or very special cases will be considered on their merit by the Administrative Team Student Review Committee at the request of the student's Associate Dean (MSN+Companion DNP and PMC students) or Clinical Director (PM-DNP students).
 All "serious and compelling" situations require the appropriate documentation.
 Documentation may include: verification of accident or illness (such as a letter from the treating provider or copies of medical bills), a letter from a licensed counselor, death certificate, or other appropriate documentation.

-Students requesting an Emergency Academic Hiatus after the beginning of a term and on/before the last day of a term, will be withdrawn from all courses for the term.
+Students approved for an Emergency Academic Hiatus after the beginning of a term and on/before the last day of a term, will be withdrawn from all courses for the term.
+Students interested in requesting an EAH but who qualify for an I or IP grade (see Incomplete Grading Policy) should consult with the Associate Dean (MSN+Companion DNP and PMC students) or Clinical Director (PM-DNP students) to determine if the best option is an EAH or petitioning for the I or IP grade.
 An Emergency Academic Hiatus counts as one of the two allowable academic hiatus' in a 365 day period.
 Students who do not have a reasonable expectation to return to their studies within this timeframe will be counseled to withdraw from the institution (see Withdraw from FNU).